imqueue/imqueue.com/_includes/api/rpc.md

 // execute scheduled stuff in 1 hour, and obtain result asynchronously
 // after execution without stacking the thread client.doScheduledStuff(data, new IMQDelay(1, 'h'))
-    .then((result: any) => console.log(result));
+    .then((result: any) => client.logger.log(result));
 ~~~

 ### Locking

 Locking is a powerful tool `@imqueue/rpc` provides to potentially optimize
 remote calls.
-For example, let's imagine your system can generate hundreds or
+For example, let's imagine your system handles hundreds or
-even thousands calls to some specific service method with the same context
+even thousands calls to some specific method with the same execution context in
-and arguments and obtaining the same response result.
-It could be possible when
+a very short period of time and obtaining the same response result for each
-some popular content is requested by many users but that content is pretty
+call.
+It could be possible, for example, when some popular content is requested
+by many users, but that content is pretty static at least for this short period
-static at least for some period of time.
-In such case service executes the
+of time.
+In such case your backend, in fact, executes the same operations
-same operations hundreds of times per second, but there actually no reasons
+hundreds or thousands of times per second, but there actually no reasons
 doing that.
 Locks allows to optimize such kind of behavior, and here is how.

-When the lock is defined for a method it will create an asynchronous lock on the
+When the `@lock()` is wrapping a method it will create an asynchronous lock on
-first call and until the operation is not complete, all other similar calls
+the first call and until the operation is not complete, all other similar calls
 (having the same signature) will wait until a first call is resolved, and then
-it resolves all enqueued calls with the data.
+it resolves all enqueued calls with the same obtained data.

-For example if there is a call to fetch some specific blog-post 100 times during
+For example, if there is a call to fetch some specific blog-post 100 times during
 the next 100 milliseconds, but operation to fetch a blog-post from a database
-takes around that 100 milliseconds it means that such call will
+takes around 100 milliseconds as well, it means that such call will
 execute the actual logic only once, than resolve all awaiting 100 clients
 with the same return value: